Reach Your Travel Savings Goals Fast!

 Decide Your Savings Goal

 Deciding how much money you will need for your holiday or to travel will give you your savings target (figure).
 Having a clear goal (target) is an important step in setting yourself up for savings success.

 Daryl and I calculated we would need $35,000 to travel for one year so this became our savings target.
 How much do you need to travel?
 How much do you need to save?
 These are important questions to answer.

 Open a Travel Savings Account

-If you do not already have a savings account open one, this will be your travel savings account.
+If you do not already have a savings account, open one.
+This will be your travel savings account.

-The idea here is to have two accounts, each to be use for its specific purpose:
+This will mean you will have two accounts, each to be use for its specific purpose:

 - Travel Savings Account – routinely money is added for travel or a holiday and not touched until your savings goal is reached.